 Are you suffering from a dry, itchy or inflamed scalp?

-There are many scalp conditions that may cause a dry, itchy or inflamed scalp.
+There are many itchy scalp conditions that may cause an inflamed, dry, itchy scalp.
 It is of the up most importance to establish a correct diagnosis before considering any form of treatment as some may exacerbate the symptoms.
 We have outlined some of the more common diseases/ conditions that may be apparent.
 Please be mindful, the information provided is not designed to assist self diagnosis.
 Professional advice should always be sought.

 The Stevens Trichology Clinics have been treating itchy scalp for over 45 years.
 The key to treating such conditions is to remove the crusting that creates a barrier to the underlying skin.
 We have a unique method which is pain free and very effective.
 Treatment may be offered at one of our clinics as well as home care solutions.